stampit-org/stampit/README.md

 ## Features

- * Create functions (called factories) which stamp out new objects.
+ * Create factory functions (called stamps) which stamp out new objects.
 All of the new objects inherit all of the prescribed behavior.

- * Compose factories together to create new factories.
+ * Compose stamps together to create new stamps.

  * Inherit methods and default state.